 It took another 40 years before further improvements were made to the grinding machine.
-It evolved with creation of numerical control (NC) in the 1940s and again in the 1970s and 1980s, with the popularization of the computer numerical control (CNC).
-Grinders latest change came in the 1990s with personal computer and robotics.
+It evolved with the creation of numerical control (NC) in the 1940s and again in the 1970s and 1980s, with the popularization of computer numerical control (CNC).
+Grinders' latest change came in the 1990s with personal computers and robotics.

 Okuma has been manufacturing and perfecting grinders for over 100 years.

 Grinding wheels are composed of abrasive compounds and are used for various grinding and abrasive machining operations.
 The abrasive compounds are made from composite material consisting of coarse particle aggregates, which are pressed together using a bonding material.
 As a wheel’s abrasive compound touches the part, it cuts very small, precise chips, leaving a smooth, incredibly accurate finish.

 There are three elements of a grinding wheel:

 Abrasive grains - Grinds workpieces as cutting edges

 Pores - Lets chips out and cools the wheel down

 Which abrasive aggregate you choose will depend on the material being ground and its hardness.
 The following are the five types of typical abrasive grains:

 Aluminum oxide can be fused with other abrasive materials to achieve different degrees of purity to give them certain characteristics for different grinding operations and applications.
 The majority of pure (95% or above) aluminum oxide wheels are a very popular abrasive.
 They’re used for grinding steels and other ferrous alloys.